- About

 - Individualized Interdisciplinary Studies in Graduate Studies

 " SFU and the Faculty of Health Sciences has been my home for 6 years and counting!
 I am proud to be a student here because of SFU’s strong emphasis on social justice, innovative pedagogies, and community engagement.
-I feel very inspired in each lecture learning from my professors, who are truly changing the healthcare landscape and challenging the status quo.
-Being at SFU has opened countless opportunities for growth, networking, and advancing my professional interests."
+I feel inspired everyday from my professors and colleagues, who are truly changing the healthcare landscape and challenging the status quo.
+Being at SFU has opened countless opportunities for working alongside communities, growth, networking, and advancing my research towards equity."

 Jeannine Ho